Helping your child at home.

-Sharing stories with your child has many benefits, not only benefitting their language development but also:
+Sharing stories with your child has many benefits.

 - Reading books ensures that your child is exposed to vocabulary on different topics, which means they hear words or phrases which they may not hear in their day to day lives.

 - It helps children to understand different topics about the world and everyday life.